 Knowledge learning outcomes and values learning outcomes are intended to complement one another.
-Both are presented under each of the six general learning outcomes at the beginning of a grade, and are also grouped according to essential ideas within the learning experiences.
+Both types of outcomes are presented under each of the six general learning outcomes and are also grouped according to essential ideas within the learning experiences.

 Distinctive Learning Outcomes